Cabramatta West - Mount Pritchard

 Cabramatta West - Mount Pritchard is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Cabramatta West - Mount Pritchard had 86.5% houses and 13.4% other dwellings as of the latest Census, compared to Sydney metro's 73.3% houses and 26.7% other dwellings.
-Home ownership in Cabramatta West - Mount Pritchard was 30.7%, with mortgaged dwellings at 32.5% and rented ones at 36.9%.
-The median monthly mortgage repayment was $1,950, below Sydney metro's average of $2,000.
-The median weekly rent was $380, compared to Sydney metro's $400.
-Nationally, Cabramatta West - Mount Pritchard's mortgage repayments were higher at $1,950 versus the Australian average of $1,863, and rents were also higher at $380 compared to the national figure of $375.
+Cabramatta West - Mount Pritchard's dwellings, as per the latest Census, were predominantly houses at 86.5%, with other types including semi-detached, apartments, and 'other' dwellings making up 13.4%.
+This is compared to Sydney metro's 73.3% houses and 26.7% other dwellings.
+Home ownership in Cabramatta West - Mount Pritchard stood at 30.7%, with mortgaged dwellings at 32.5% and rented ones at 36.9%.
+The median monthly mortgage repayment was $1,950, lower than Sydney metro's $2,000.
+Median weekly rent was $380, compared to Sydney metro's $400.
+Nationally, Cabramatta West - Mount Pritchard's mortgage repayments were higher at $1,950 against the Australian average of $1,863, while rents were also higher at $380 versus the national figure of $375.

 Frequently Asked Questions - Housing